Drive Up Prospect Mountain Via The Veterans Memorial Highway!

 Prospect Mountain is one of the most popular hiking spots around Lake George, but if you are not able to hike to the summit, you can still experience the amazing views.
-A short drive up Veterans Memorial Highway leads to a picnic area at the top of the mountain.
+A short drive up Veterans Memorial Highway leads to a outlooks along the way and a large picnic area at the top of the mountain.

 The Veterans Memorial Highway is a 5.5-mile long route that is open daily from Memorial Day until early November (closed for 2017 season), weather permitting.
 The turn for the highway is located on Route 9 approximately 1/2-mile south of Lake George Village and directly across from the Lake George Chamber of Commerce.

-There are three outlooks of Lake George with pull-off spots on the way up to the summit for some photo opportunities.
+There are three scenic outlooks of Lake George with pull-off spots on the way up to the summit for some great photo opportunities.

 There is a small fee to access the route up Prospect Mountain and park in the lot.